 3. Better Security

-The wired connection provides complete control over who is using the internet and is considered safer and more secure than wireless signals.
-The Ethernet cable connectivity does not require encryption as the information is not vulnerable to unauthorized access.
+The wired connection provides complete control over internet use and is considered safer and more secure than wireless signals.
+The Ethernet cable connectivity does not require encryption, as the information is not vulnerable to unauthorized access.

 4. Less Interference

 When your Wi-Fi signal is not working, most of the time, the reason is the interference caused due to surrounding elements.
 Since Ethernet cables are shielded, they protect the integrated conductors from electromagnetic interference caused by lightning or power lines.